SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 If you have created your payment order as
-[payer aware][payer-aware-payment-menu] by providing a `payerReference` value, the payment session might contain previously saved payment cars belonging to the user.
+[payer aware][payer-aware-payment-menu] by providing a `payerReference` value, the payment session might contain previously saved payment cards belonging to the user.
 The saved credit cards payment method is represented as an available instrument through `AvailableInstrument.CreditCard(prefills)`.
 The `prefills` contains `CreditCardPrefill` that represents the users